-Canon 6D versus Sony A7R II
+Canon 6D vs Sony A7R II

-The Canon EOS 6D and the Sony Alpha A7R II are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and June 2015.
+The Canon EOS 6D and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and June 2015.
 The 6D is a DSLR, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (24 percent) than the Canon 6D.
 Moreover, the A7R II is markedly lighter (19 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.